Edition for Web Developers — Last Updated 3 June 2023

 Let initiatorOriginSnapshot be sourceDocument's origin.

-If sourceDocument's node navigable is not allowed by sandboxing to navigate navigable given and sourceSnapshotParams, then:
+If sourceDocument's node navigable is not allowed by sandboxing to navigate navigable given sourceSnapshotParams, then:

 If exceptionsEnabled is true, then throw a "SecurityError